 I highly recommend that you read this article (Avatar) to understand your prospects and customers better.

-Once you have decided on the Offer (s) to use, you can then create a compelling sales copy to woo your prospects.
+Once you have decided on the Offer (s) to use, you can then create a compelling sales page to woo your prospects.